tlp19/ES-synth-returnSuccess4/README-shared-res.md

 </br>

-## Shared Ressources
+## Shared Resources

-### Description of shared ressources
+### Description of shared resources

-The shared ressources of our program are protected to guarantee safe access and synchronisation using:
+The shared resources of our program are protected to guarantee safe access and synchronisation using:
  * 2 Mutexes
  * 2 Queues
  * 1 Semaphore
  * Multiple atomic operations

-And those shared ressources are the following:
+And those shared resources are the following:

 1. The `keyArray`, which represents the state of all the input pins to the STM32.
 It is protected by the `keyArrayMutex` mutex that is used to write to it, or read to it in short bursts in order to minimize its locking time.